-However, in 2010, a law was passed in Kosovo that made it illegal to keep privately owned bears and immediately after this, an organisation named FOUR PAWS offered the government support in assisting them in the creation of a species-appropriate place for the ‘restaurant bears’ to live.
+This may all sound like an outdated and even archaic practice, but restaurant bears were popular in Kosovo until as late as 2010, when a law was passed in Kosovo that made it illegal to keep privately owned bears.
+Immediately after this, an organisation named FOUR PAWS offered the government support in assisting them in the creation of a species-appropriate place for the ‘restaurant bears’ to live.

 About the Bear Sanctuary Prishtina

 After keeping privately owned bears was made illegal in 2010, FOUR PAWS worked tirelessly to create an area where the bears could be rehabilitated.
 With 16 hectares of woodland and large, open enclosures mimicking what would be the bears’ natural habitat, the Bear Sanctuary Prishtina* eventually opened its doors in 2013.

 The sanctuary currently looks after 20 bears (when I visited they only had 19 but in June 2019, they rescued a bear cub from a box in somebody’s garage, so today they have 20), all of whom have been rescued from appalling conditions.
 Due to their abuse, some of them have severe psychological and behavioural problems, and so the sanctuary works with animal psychologists to create personalised behavioural and environmental enrichment programmes in order for the bears to heal from their pasts.